 How Digestive Enzymes Work–And Why You’re Probably Deficient

-Or…they do all of those things when they can.
+They do all of those things, when they can.
 We all know that it’s possible to be deficient in micronutrients like Vitamin A or D. But did you know that most of us are severely deficient in enzymes2?

 Let’s dig into how enzymes work, why Western societies like ours, in particular, are deficient in enzymes, and why all of it matters so much to your health.